Astros vs. Phillies Player Props Betting Odds

 MLB Props Today: Houston Astros

-- The Astros' Framber Valdez (2-2) will make his sixth start of the season.
+- The Astros will send Jose Urquidy (1-2) to the mound for his sixth start this season.

+- He has started five games this season, earning a quality start (6 or more IP, 3 or fewer ER) in one of them.

+- Urquidy has made two starts of five or more innings in five chances this season, and averages 4.4 frames when he pitches.

 |Opponent